 Larissa Petryca has worked in Advertising in Australia and the Czech Republic as an Account Manager, Production Manager and Graphic Designer.
 Currently she works as a freelance Graphic Designer for companies in Prague and Sydney.

 David Petryca has been teaching web design classes at Prague College since 2004.
 He is a qualified Graphic Designer with over 15 years' experience in the advertising and media industry in Australia.

-Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Program of Experimental Arts & Program of Creative Media Production).
-She is a researcher at the Czech National Film Archive and at Institute for the Study of Totalitarian Regimes.
+Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague, and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Fine Art Experimental Media and Creative Media Production).

 Christophe teaches in the School of Art & Design, specializing in several modules related to audio-visual techniques, and video post-production and editing.